-Thrips are tiny insects which have piercing mouth parts that can do damage to most any plant.
+Thrips are tiny insects which have piercing mouth parts which can do damage to most any plant.
 If given the chance, they will take advantage of garden species as well as common landscape vegetation spreading disease and causing damage.
 Since they will readily live on just about any type of plant, it is important to control outbreaks when first identified to help keep damage and populations in check.
 A few thrips can easily go unnoticed; a large infestation can decide the local plants are not enough to eat and once they start stinging people and pets, you will surely know they are present.

 Thrips may or may not have wings but most stages do and these are clear and feather like.
 Thrips are mobile and will crawl, jump, walk and fly to any target they focus upon.
 Their light bodies and wing structure enable them to ride wind currents great distances allowing them to find new food and nest locations as needed.
 Though plants are generally where they want to be nesting, water and high moisture seem to be more important.